My Isekai Life: Anime

 An anime television series adaptation by Revoroot was announced during the "GA Fes 2021" event livestream on January 31, 2021.
-It is directed by Keisuke Kojima, who also provides the character designs.
+It is directed by Keisuke Kojima, with Kojima and Norihito Saitama serving as character designers.
 Kiyotaka Suzuki is serving as the assistant director, with scripts written by Naohiro Fukushima, and music composed by Gin from Busted Rose.
 The series aired from July 4 to September 12, 2022, on AT-X, Tokyo MX, BS NTV, and BS Fuji, with the first two episodes airing back-to-back.
 The opening theme song is "Mujikaku no Tensai" by Non Stop Rabbit, while the ending theme song is "Gohan da yo!
-Dadadadan!!" by Hikaru Tohno, Mai Kanno, Haruna Mikawa, Erisa Kuon, Nichika Ōmori, and Miharu Hanai under the unit name Surachanzu△.
+Dadadadan!!" by Hikaru Tono, Mai Kanno, Haruna Mikawa, Erisa Kuon, Nichika Ōmori, and Miharu Hanai under the unit name Surachanzu△.
 Sentai Filmworks has licensed the series.
 Medialink also licensed the series in Asia-Pacific.
 At their Otakon panel in July 2022, Sentai Filmworks announced that the series will receive an English dub in August 2022.

 The first promotional video was released on January 4, 2022.
 According to the director, Keisuke Kojima, all key frames in the video were illustrated with Clip Studio Ex.